scott-knight/linux-on-windows-11/customize-linux.md

 ## [Enabling systemd Support](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl)

 Running services on Linux requires that `systemd` be enabled on boot.
 This isn't a default setting for the WSL/WSL2 subsystem.
+Additionally, as of `11/10/2022` only Ubuntu 22.x has this support, Debian does not (this means you wont be able to run BREW services in Debian).
 To enable it, you need WSL: Version 0.67.6 or above.
 To obtain the latest release, open Windows terminal and run the following:

 ```bash
 wsl --update